cmvalma/EjGit1b/Readme.md

 # CONFLICT IN GIT

-*Note: Read "Pre-Readme" for previous iteration of the process in Windows; it is much more detailed and provides context for this Readme.
+*Note: Read __"Pre-Readme_Windows"__ for previous iteration of the process in Windows; it is much more detailed and provides context for this Readme.

 Contrary to previous iterations of the process in Windows, in Ubuntu, deleting .git folders works as expected.